jkjung-avt/keras_imagenet/README.md

              --validation_directory ${HOME}/data/ILSVRC2012/validation
    ```

 6. As an example, train a MobileNetV2 model.
 Take a peek at the `train_mobilenet_v2.sh` script before running it.
-You could certainly modify the learning rate schedule, weight decay and epochs in the script to see if you could try a model with better accuracy.
+You could adjust the learning rate schedule, weight decay and epochs in the script to see if it produces a model with better accuracy.
 (On my desktop PC with an NVIDIA GTX-1080 Ti, it takes roughly 2 weeks to train this model for 200 epochs.)

    ```shell
    $ ./train_mobilenet_v2.sh